Impulsleistung/HotelBot/readme.md

 - [x] 'CustomerDelete - no.json'

 ![CustomerDelete_No](pictures/customerDelete_no.jpg)

-The standard Dialogflow followup for denial is used.
+The standard Dialogflow follow-up for denial is used.
 No explicit phrases

 ### CustomerDelete - yes

 - [x] 'CustomerDelete - yes.json'

 ![CustomerDelete_Yes](pictures/customerDelete_yes.jpg)

 The standard Dialogflow followup for denial is used.
 No explicit phrases

 ## CustomerHelp

 - [x] CustomerHelp.json

 Training Data:

 ![CustomerHelp](pictures/customer_help_1.jpg)

 Defined Response:

 ![CustomerHelp](pictures/customer_help_2.jpg)

 ## ReservationBook

 - [x] ReservationBook.json

 Training Data:

 ![ReservationBook](pictures/reservation_book.jpg)

 Configuration of action parameters and response

 ![ReservationBook_Parameters](pictures/reservation_book_parameters.jpg)

 ### ReservationBook - cancel

-The customer decides to *not confirm* the reservation
+The customer decides *not to confirm* the reservation

 - [x] 'ReservationBook - cancel.json'

 ![CustomerDelete_Yes](pictures/reservation_cancel.jpg)

 The standard Dialogflow follow-up for cancel is used.
 No explicit phrases

 ### ReservationBook - yes